a0sanab/Basic-Attack-Simulation-and-Detection/README.md

-# 🛡️ Basic Attack Simulation and Detection Lab
+# 🛡️ Basic Attack Simulation and Detection Lab using CI/CD and IaC

 - **Part 1:** Creating the lab infrastructure in Azure using Terraform and Ansible, and deploying it automatically via GitHub Actions (CI/CD).
 - **Part 2:** Running basic attacks and documenting our findings.